e-tinkers/LCD-5110-Arduino-library/README.md

 # LCD5110 Arduino library
 This repository is an Arduino library for LCD 5110 (a.k.a.
 Nokia 5110 or PCD8544) display module.
+There is also a python library that shares the same APIs for Raspberry Pi [available](https://github.com/e-tinkers/LCD-5110-Raspberry-Library).

 ## Installation